slsdetectorgroup/slsDetectorPackage/docs/src/softwarearchitecture.rst

 **Receiver**

 UDP data is received by one or more receivers—either built-in or custom.
 In the diagram above, there is one built-in receiver per module (1:1).
 For example, a detector with two modules (two hostnames) will have two built-in receivers.
-Each receiver could listen to one or two UDP ports (as the module it listens to).
+Each receiver could listen to one or two UDP ports (depending on the module it listens to).
 For each UDP port, the receiver reassembles these packets into sub-images and optionally saved to file.

 **ZMQ**